 - To oversee the Doctor of Ministry program .

 - To support and promote interdisciplinary conversation, professional development, research, and publication in the study of ministry.
 It was created in June 2009 by the TST Board of Trustees.

 Through its supervision of students and academic administration, through collaborative policy-making, and through colloquia and other educational events, the Centre fosters interdisciplinary conversation among scholars in faith-based studies, humanities, health sciences and professional faculties.
 It develops the skills and understanding of religious scholars in methods of qualitative research.
 Through benefactions and grants, the Center will support individual and team research.

-At present, the regular faculty members of the Centre are professors with advanced degree status, both full and associate, at TST’s member or affiliate colleges.
+At present, the regular faculty members of the Centre are professors with graduate degree status, both full and associate, at TST’s member or affiliate colleges.
 In addition, several faculty members from other divisions of the University of Toronto serve as partners in conversation.

 Ministry is a complex socio-religious reality that involves the resources and research methods of many disciplines.
 It includes congregational leadership and pastoral care, religious education, sacred music, social advocacy, prison and health chaplaincies, evangelism and international development.
 Accordingly, students and researchers benefit from the guidance of a wide variety of specialists in such areas as health research, social work, education, management, psychology, sociology, family studies, cultural studies, history, information science, law and music, as well as theology and pastoral studies.
 Although the Doctor of Ministry program has always had an interdisciplinary dimension, the creation of the Centre for the Study of Ministry reflects a fresh commitment to promoting conversation about religious ministry among faculty members and students across the University of Toronto.